ibrokemycomputer/cook-seed/README.md

 To just build the `/dist` directory only, run `npm run build`.
 This just runs the build process directly: `node scripts/build.js`.

 ## TODO

 * Currently, when making a change, all files are checked/updated.
 Instead, need to only update `/dist` with delta changes.
 * SEO (titles, description)
 * Add image optimization plugin
 * Custom plugins
+* Fix nested-page extensions and/or remove 'auto-generate folder + `index.html`' feature
+  * Both pages resolve/load, which will cause analytics issues